Here's what's happening.

 Solar PV is fairly simple – it has cells that generate DC electricity that need to find somewhere to be used.
 In Illinois, we have net metering, so there is no need for expensive batteries installed in a business or home with solar.

 This means that if your solar array produces more energy than you need, your meter will flow backwards and create a “credit” for when you next use energy (likely at night when the sun isn’t shining.
 You can therefore put in larger solar arrays than just what you use during the day, allowing you to store some for the night usage.
-This means your need to have a connection point between your solar array and the grid and it needs to be approved by the utility for safety (you must be able to stop your solar power from running into your building and the grid in an emergency).
+This means the need to have a connection point between your solar array and the grid and it needs to be approved by the utility for safety (you must be able to stop your solar power from running into your building and the grid in an emergency).

 Solar PV has some exciting new technologies, like roof shingles and flexible cells.
 However, it is safe to assume that those won’t be viable for years, so traditional solar is what we will have for the next 5-10 years.